Characterization of Time Delay Interferometry combinations for the LISA instrument noise: Numerical approximations of

+\Cref{fig:alpha-demo} showed that $C_{24}^{16}$ seems to be a good approximation for the derivative of the first generation variable $\alpha$ accross the whole LISA frequency band.
+To quantify this, we want to study the residual between $C_{24}^{16}$ and the two point finite difference of $\alpha$, computed directly from the first-generation variable, which we denote by $\dot \alpha_{2p}$.

-\Cref{fig:res-alpha} shows the comparison between the two point finite difference of $\alpha$, which we denote by $\dot \alpha_{2p}$, and the expression of ${C}^{16}_{24}$ reported in \cref{tab:all-combs-decomposed}.
+\Cref{fig:res-alpha} shows the comparison between $\dot \alpha_{2p}$ and the expression of ${C}^{16}_{24}$ reported in \cref{tab:all-combs-decomposed}.
 The plot shows also the residuals between the two numerical computations and a model which explains their values.
 While the computations agree within three orders of magnitudes at low frequencies, the error increases towards higher frequencies where the residuals reach about one order of magnitude below the actual value.

 This behaviour of the residuals can be explained by two separate effects.
-For the high frequencies range, we have to take into account the inequality between the time differences, $\delta$, we consider to approximate the derivative of $\alpha$ in $\dot \alpha_{2p}$ and ${C}^{16}_{24}$, respectively. \\ In both cases, we have a finite difference of the form $\frac{\alpha(t) - \alpha(t - \delta)}{\delta}$ which we can expand to first order in $\delta$ to get:
+For the high frequencies range, we have to take into account the inequality between the time differences, $\delta$, we consider to approximate the derivative of $\alpha$ in $\dot \alpha_{2p}$ and ${C}^{16}_{24}$, respectively. \\